 Both frameworks support modern browsers, including Chrome, Firefox, Safari, and Edge.

-Next.js is built on top of React, while Remix is a standalone framework that can be used with or without React.
+Next.js is built on top of React, while Remix is a standalone framework.

-Next.js has a larger and more active community, with more contributors and maintainers.
+Next.js has a larger and more established community, with more contributors and maintainers.
+Remix has a smaller but growing community.

-Both frameworks have high-quality documentation, with Next.js offering more extensive guides and tutorials.
+Both frameworks have high-quality documentation, with Next.js having a more comprehensive guide and Remix having a more concise API reference.

 1import Head from 'next/head';